AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_windows.md

 - Supports presence subscription, which allows one user to subscribe to the presence of other users.
 - Supports reaction, which enables users to add reaction emojis to the specified message.
 - Supports message threading, which allows users to in-depth discussions on a specific message, without disrupting the conversation flow.
-- Support message translation, which allows users to translate messages.
+- Supports message translation, which allows users to translate messages.
 - Supports message reporting, which allows users to report illegal messages.

 #### Improvements